guneytombak/National-Anthem-Box/README.md

 # National Anthem Box
+Author: Guney Tombak (guneytombak@gmail.com)
+Professor: Dr. Şenol Mutlu

+Implemented for the final project of Digital System Design (EE 240) at Boğaziçi University, June 2017

-Coded on a Nexys 3 FPGA Board, displays one of four countries’ (Germany, Russia, France and Romania) flags on a VGA screen and plays their national anthems on a buzzer.
+Coded on a Nexys 3 FPGA Board, displays the flag of one of four countries (Germany, Russia, France, and Romania) on a VGA screen and plays their national anthems on a buzzer.
-Generated frequencies using square waves to compose music and coded a VGA driver to display country flags.
+The frequencies are generated using square waves to compose music and coded a VGA driver to display country flags.
-Additionally program has a 13 notes (C4 to C5) organ in itself.
+Additionally, the program has a 13 notes (C4 to C5) organ.

----

-Main file is  `national_anthem_box.vhd ` and it is connected to two subfiles:
+## Details

+Main file: `national_anthem_box.vhd`

-For display: `ee240_vgadriver.vhd `
+For display: `ee240_vgadriver.vhd`
 For sound:  `note_sys.vhd`